conan-io/docs/glossary.rst

       and typically defaulted to `False`.

    requirement
       Packages on which another package depends on.
+They are represented by a conan reference:
+      `lib/1.0@`

    build requirement
-      Requirements that are only needed when you need to build a package from sources, but if the binary package already exists, you don’t want to install or retrieve them.
+      Requirements that are only needed when you need to build a package (that declares the `build requirement`) from sources, but if the from sources, but if the binary package already exists, the build-require is not retrieved.

    dependency graph
       A directed graph representing dependencies of several Conan packages towards each other.
 The